ttytm/trilum-eote-theme/README.md

 # EOTE Theme for Trilium Notes

-*Inspired by the GitHub dark dimmed website style.*
+_Inspired by the GitHub dark dimmed website style._

-What i like about the style is how easy on the eyes it is.
-For me it makes content more readable and is good for productive use.
+To me, such styles make the content more readable and are good for productive use with low eye strain.

 ## Preview

 _(Might be outdated)_
 ![Preview](https://github.com/tobealive/trilium-theme-eote/blob/main/preview.jpg)

 ## Installation

-- Create a new note inside your Trilium Notes and set the Note Type to _CSS_
+- Create a new note inside your Trilium Notes and set the Note Type to `CSS`
-- Copy the content of the themes .css file inside the Note you just created
+- Copy the content of the themes `.css` file inside the Note you just created
-- Add the label _#appCss_
+- Add the label `#appCss`
-  - You can do that in the _Owned Attributes_ on the top of your note (Alt+A)
+  - You can do that in the `Owned Attributes` on the top of your note <kbd>Alt+A</kbd>
-  - If are currently using other custom themes, make sure the midnight theme is the only one with the _#appCss_ label
+  - If are currently using other custom themes, make sure the theme you intend to use is the only one with the `#appCss` label
-- Reload (Ctrl+R)
+- Reload <kbd>Ctrl+R</kbd>

 ---

 Disclaimer:
-*I'm doing my best to implement improvements and fixes.
-Feel free to leave a message if i can help somehow.*
+_I'm not a big Trillium user anymore, since I moved all my coding and knowledge management to neovim.
+But I will do my best to implement improvements and fixes.
+If I can help in any way, feel free to leave me a message._

 ## Other themes I adapted to work with Trilium Notes:

 - Midnight: https://github.com/tobealive/midnight-theme-trilium